LaraAEC/foodExplorer_page/README.md

 - Utilized techniques include Components, Contexts, Hooks, LocalStorage, Global Styling, and Theming.

 # Usage Guidelines
-- After downloading this project to your machine, run 'npm install' in your integrated terminal.
+- To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
+It's important to run this command to ensure that all necessary dependencies are installed correctly.

 - It's necessary to register and then proceed with the login.
-Only registered users can view the Menu and place orders..
+Only registered users can view the Menu and place orders.

 - The routes for the administrator differ from those presented to the user, as the authorizations for Menu usage vary.
 Refer to "Features" section.